offlineland/manyland-archive/README.md

 **TLDR**: Most of the time, aggregating data into "the bigger picture" while leaving the more potentially sensitive content is what makes it go from creepy to interesting or insightful.
 Not all data that can be shown or derived should be.
-It is also not enough for data to be "public" in some aspect to build visualisations or infer all sorts of data from it - the final result should align with the initial privacy intent, or receive explicit concent from the concerned party.
+It is also not enough for data to be "public" in some aspect to build visualisations or infer all sorts of data from it - the final result should align with the initial privacy intent, or receive explicit consent from the concerned party.